Eastern State Penitentiary once held some of America's most notorious lawbreakers.

-Of the approximately 100 inmates to escape from Eastern State, Leo Callahan is the only one that got away with it.
-Assault and Battery with Intent to Kill brought Callahan to ESP and a makeshift wooden ladder brought him out.
-In 1923 Callahan and five other inmates built a ladder that they used to scale the East wall of the Penitentiary.
-His five accomplices were all eventually recaptured, but Callahan is still at large (although he would now be over 110 years old).
+Of the approximately 100 people to escape from Eastern State, Leo Callahan is one of just four people that got away with it.
+Assault and Battery with Intent to Kill brought Callahan to Eastern State Penitentiary and a makeshift wooden ladder brought him out.
+In 1923 Callahan and five other prisoners built a ladder that they used to scale the east wall of the penitentiary.
+His five accomplices were all eventually recaptured, but Callahan is still at large (although he would now be more than 110 years old).

-Female inmates were part of the landscape at Eastern State for almost 100 years, and Freda Frost was the last of them.
-Transferred to the Muncy Industrial Home for Women in 1923 Frost’s departure marked the end of an era.
+Female prisoners were part of the landscape at Eastern State for almost 100 years, and Freda Frost was the last of them.
+Transferred to the Muncy Industrial Home for Women in 1923, Frost’s departure marked the end of an era.
 Frost had been serving a 20 year sentence for murder; she had poisoned her husband.

 William Francis "Slick Willie" Sutton

-One of the most famous bank robbers in American History, "Slick" Willie spent 11 years at Eastern State Penitentiary.
-In 1945 Sutton, along with 11 other prisoners, escaped from Eastern State in an inmate dug tunnel that went almost 100 feet underground.
+One of the most famous bank robbers in American History, "Slick Willie" spent 11 years at Eastern State Penitentiary.
+In 1945 Sutton, along with 11 other prisoners, escaped from Eastern State in a prisoner-dug tunnel that went almost 100 feet underground.
 Sutton was recaptured just minutes later.
 Over the course of his criminal career Sutton is credited with over 50 bank robberies, 3 successful escapes from prison, and over 30 years served behind bars.
 He died in 1980.